vaishnavikul05/calculator/README.md

 # calculator
-simple calculator to use on daily basis
+build simple calculator to use on daily basis.